isabella232/kendo-react-animation/docs/overview.md

 ## Configuration

-### Animate Single Elements
+### Single Elements

 As the component uses the ReactCSSTransitionGroup component under the hood, animating a single element is simple.
 The Kendo UI Animation component automatically sets a `key` attribute to the child to honor the proper content update.

 For more details on this requirement, refer to the [Animating One or Zero Items](https://facebook.github.io/react/docs/animation.html#animating-one-or-zero-items) article from the React documentation.

 The Kendo UI Animation component also sizes the animation container to the first content element.
 Thus it ensures the proper `enter` and `leave` transitions of the old and new elements.

 > **Important**
 >
 > To enable the single-element animation, set the `single` property to `true`.